-The ENCR has been identified as the primary recipient site.
+The reserve has been identified as the primary recipient site.

-The initial planting in the Reserve will include four plants (clones) from each of the salvaged parent plants.
+The initial planting in the Reserve will include four plants (clones) from each of the 18 salvaged parent plants.

 The most intact areas of the conservation reserve will not be used as a recipient site, given the potential for disturbance that can result from transplant operations and ongoing management.
 Instead, a moderately disturbed area within the reserve has been identified as the primary receptor area.
-This area will be subject to intensive weed control and revegetation works with an objective of re-establishing a native Plains Grassland community incorporating the translocated population of MFL.
-Weed control works will commence as soon as possible with the objective of planting the MFL in April 2014.
+This area will be subject to intensive weed control and revegetation works with an objective of re-establishing a native Plains Grassland / Plains Grassy Woodland community (as appropriate) incorporating the translocated population of MFL.
+Weed control works will commence as soon as possible with the objective of planting the MFL in April 2019.